johnpc/chat/README.md

-# ChatGPT Clone with Claude 4 Sonnet
+# ChatGPT Clone with Claude via AWS Bedrock

-A modern chat application built with Next.js that provides a ChatGPT-like experience using Claude 4 Sonnet via AWS Bedrock.
+A modern chat application built with Next.js that provides a ChatGPT-like experience using Claude models via AWS Bedrock.

 ## Features